cgwyx/debian_prokka_panx_antismash_biodocker/README.md

 $ sudo docker build -t BGDMdocker:latest .

 Running a Container from image of BGDMdocker:latest:
-$ sudo docker run -it --rm ®Cv home:home ®Cp 8000:8000 --name=BGDM-docker BGDMdocker:latest
+$ sudo docker run -it --rm ‚Äìv home:home ‚Äìp 8000:8000 --name=BGDM-docker BGDMdocker:latest
-If you use the °∞-v home:home°± parameter, Docker will mount the local folder /home into the Container under /home, storing all of your data in one directory in the home folder of the host operating system; then, you may access directories of home from inside the container.
+If you use the ‚Äú-v home:home‚Äù parameter, Docker will mount the local folder /home into the Container under /home, storing all of your data in one directory in the home folder of the host operating system; then, you may access directories of home from inside the container.
-Guide for workflow usage (running inside Container) Running Prokka genome annotation in Container in interaction patterns (if you have your own genome sequences, you need this step to generate °∞*.gbff°± annotation files):
+Guide for workflow usage (running inside Container) Running Prokka genome annotation in Container in interaction patterns (if you have your own genome sequences, you need this step to generate ‚Äú*.gbff‚Äù annotation files):
 1. Check out help documentation and command parameters:
-$ prokka ®Chelp
+$ prokka ‚Äìhelp
 2. Copy the following commands to run the analysis for genome annotation of Ba_xx strains from the command-line interface of container (for boldface text, please enter your data):
 $ prokka --kingdom Bacteria --gcode 11 --genus Bacillus \
 --species Amyloliquefaciens \
 --strain Ba_xx --locustag Ba_xx --prefix Ba_xx --rfam \
 --rawproduct --outdir /home/manager/PRJNA291327 \
 /home/manager/Ba_xx.fasta
-°∞Ba_xx.fasta°± is the genome sequence, °∞PRJNA291327°± is the output folder of results.
+‚ÄúBa_xx.fasta‚Äù is the genome sequence, ‚ÄúPRJNA291327‚Äù is the output folder of results.

 Running panX analysis on pan-genome in Container in interaction patterns:
 PanX starts with a set of annotated sequences files, *.gbff (.gbk) (e.g., NCBI RefSeq or GenBank), from a bacterial species genome.
 1. Check out help documentation and command parameters of panX:
 $ sh run.sh
 2. Copy the following commands to run the analysis of the pan-genome of 44 B. amyloliquefaciens strains from the command-line interface of Container (for boldface text, please enter your data).
-If using your own GenBank files (or if you have downloaded these files), parameter °∞2°± can be skipped when running °∞run-pipeline.py°±.
+If using your own GenBank files (or if you have downloaded these files), parameter ‚Äú2‚Äù can be skipped when running ‚Äúrun-pipeline.py‚Äù.
 For detailed parameters see here:
 $ cd /pan-genome-analysis
 $ python ./scripts/run-pipeline.py -fn ./data/B_amy -sl B_amy-
 RefSeq.txt -st 1 3 4 5 6 7 8 9 10 11
-*.gbff (GenBank files) and B_amy-RefSeq.txt (accession list for strains) should reside in °∞./data/B_amy°± folder.
-The result will also be output to the °∞./data/B_amy°± folder.
+*.gbff (GenBank files) and B_amy-RefSeq.txt (accession list for strains) should reside in ‚Äú./data/B_amy‚Äù folder.
+The result will also be output to the ‚Äú./data/B_amy‚Äù folder.
 3. Visualization of the pan-genome of 44 B. amyloliquefaciens strains (run in container):
 $ python link-to-server.py B_amy
 $ add-new-pages-repo.sh B_amy